There is no better way to reduce your carbon footprint and save tons of money than investing in a solar system for your home.

 - Your electricity usage: The more energy you use, the more solar panels you will need to power your home.

 - Where you live: Solar panels work by converting sunlight into electricity and the more sunlight you get, the more energy you can produce.
-So, if you live in an area with lots of sun, you might not need as many panels as someone who lives in a less sunny area.
+So, if you live in an area with lots of sun, you might not need as many solar panels as someone who lives in a less sunny area.

 - The panel wattage rating: Solar panels are available in many different wattages.
 You can build a 6,000W solar system with 15 400W, 20 300W panels, or 60 100W panels.